2dukes/PROJ_SSI_2122/padding-oracle-attack/padding-oracle-attack.md

   - `P11 = C11 ⊕ I11 = 0xcc` (Note that `C16` belongs to `C1` not `C2`)
   - `CC1 = 00000000000000000000ea431af73dc8`

-In each byte of the plaintext (`P11-P16`) we're starting to secret message: `0xccddee030303`.
+In each byte of the plaintext (`P11-P16`) we're starting to get the secret message: `0xccddee030303`.
 Note that the last 3 bytes represent padding.

 To do this in an automated way, we can use the following python script: